sikender/sicp/1.1/Notes.md

 - The `(formal parameters)` are the names used within the body of the procedure to refer to the corresponding arguments of the procedure.

-- The `(body)` is an expression that will yield the value of the procedure application when the formal parameters are replaces by actual arguments to which the procedure is applied.
+- The `(body)` is an expression that will yield the value of the procedure application when the formal parameters are replaced by actual arguments to which the procedure is applied.

 - Procedures can be used as building blocks in defining other procedures.